godotengine/godot-website/collections/_article/get-ready-fosdem-and-godotcon-2018.md

 ## FOSDEM 2018

 [FOSDEM](https://fosdem.org) is the major European event focusing on Free and Open Source Software (FOSS).
-Godot will have a stand there ([Building K, level 2](https://fosdem.org/2018/stands/)) where we will be distributing and selling some goodies (T-Shirts, stickers) and most importantly presenting our favourite engine and some games to the FOSDEM visitors.
+Godot will have a stand there ([Building K, level 2](https://fosdem.org/2018/stands/)) where we will be distributing and selling some goodies (T-Shirts, stickers) and most importantly presenting our favorite engine and some games to the FOSDEM visitors.
 More than 8,000 visitors are awaited, and we hope that many will be impressed by our Godot 3.0 demos!

 There *might* be some Godot-related talks, but we are still waiting for a confirmation from the FOSDEM organizers (the event is increasingly popular and they have hundreds of talk proposals to choose from).